SmartPhone Software

 Tap on the Radio > Type: 818 row to navigate to the Radio Setup screen.

 You can pick a previously used connection by tapping on it – this screen will remember connections you have already made.
 If you want to add a new connection that you have not previously visited, tap the “+” icon in the top right corner of the screen and fill out the “Add new connection” dialog.
-Tap “Add to table” and then tap the new connection in the table to complete the connection.
+Tap “Add to table” and your node will attempt a connection, if successful the new connection will be added to the table for future use.

-See the DIGITAL MODES section for an explanation of connecting to the Digital networks.
+See the DIGITAL MODES page for an explanation of connecting to the Digital networks.

-To disconnect an existing connection – for iOS swipe left on connection row to reveal the “Disconnect” button – for Android long press the connection row to activate the Disconnect dialog.
+The process varies slightly between Apple iOS and Android.
+For iOS – swipe left on a connection row to reveal the “Disconnect” button.
+For Android long press the connection row to activate the Disconnect dialog.

 The “Add Connection” screen includes a search function that allows you to enter search text and search through the AllStar, EchoLink and Digital node lists.
 Select the network type by tapping the relevant icon at the bottom of the screen, then tap on the spy glass icon in the top right corner of the screen to reveal the search dialog.